 Want to help promote the ride?
 Print out and post some posters!

 North Troy, VT too far away for you?
 Consider creating your own, local 100/200.
 A few teams did this in 2011 and 2012 with great success.
 Running your own version of the event on a different date?
-Let us know and we'll help you get the word out.
+Let us inow and we'll post information about your ride, here.